benelot/Processing-2-SVG/README.md

 # Processing-2-SVG
-How to export your Processing visualization as an .svg using Apache Batik
+How to run Processing headlessly and export your Processing visualization as an .svg using Apache Batik.